Bonus sacrifice – how to save tax

 There are even greater benefits if you earn above £100,000 (or if the bonus pushes your total earnings above this).

-This means that by allocating your bonus to your pension, you can regain your personal allowance save even more tax.
+By allocating your bonus to your pension, you can regain your personal allowance save even more tax.

 Bonus sacrifice for high earners